forzagreen/arabterm/README.md

 ## Dictionaries

+Click on the CSV link to see all technical terms of a given domain.

 | ArabTerm page | Extract file | Number of entries | English | Arabic | French | German |
 | --- | --- | --- | --- | --- | --- | --- |